dbaileychess/flatbuffers-docs/content/tutorial.md

 character, the hero of the story, needs to slay some orcs.
 We will walk through each step necessary to create this monster type using FlatBuffers.

-Please select your desired language for our quest:

 ## Writing the Monsters' FlatBuffer Schema

 ```